1. About.com

 rhetorical question

-A question asked merely for effect with no answer expected.
+A rhetorical question is a question (such as "How could I be so stupid?") that's asked merely for effect with no answer expected.
 The answer may be obvious or immediately provided by the questioner.
+Also known as erotesis, erotema, interrogatio, questioner, and reversed polarity question (RPQ).

 In English, rhetorical questions are commonly used in speech and in informal kinds of writing (such as advertisements).
-Rhetorical questions rarely appear in academic discourse.
+Rhetorical questions appear less frequently in academic discourse.

 • "Marriage is a wonderful institution, but who would want to live in an institution?"